-When the Bards split up in 2008, Gunn left Austin and began producing albums in overdrive.He now has over 20 solo albums on his homespun Mage Records label.
-His most-popular albums include Irish Drinking Songs for Cat Lovers, Don’t Go Drinking With Hobbits, Firefly Drinking Songs, Scottish Songs of Drinking & Rebellion, and Sci Fi Drinking Songs.
-He has released over fifty albums in his catalog.
+When the Bards parted ways in 2008, Gunn didn’t slow down—he hit warp speed.
+Trading Austin for the open road, he poured his creative energy into solo work, releasing more than 25 albums (and counting) under his independent Mage Records label.
+Fan-favorite releases include Irish Drinking Songs for Cat Lovers, Don’t Go Drinking With Hobbits, Firefly Drinking Songs, Scottish Songs of Drinking & Rebellion, and Sci Fi Drinking Songs.
+Altogether, his catalog spans over 50 albums of wildly imaginative, fiercely independent music.

 Listen…